 The magnitude of this category is significant.
-This category includes one project to be refinanced for the 2023 budget year.
-The project includes developing basic infrastructure for poor municipalities, such as urban parks, urban roads and other alternative projects identified by the local communities.
-In addition, improvements are made to the homes of the vulnerable population, including construction and renovation of sanitary units, housing units, floor intervention, kitchen units, roof intervention and special interventions for the disabled population.
+This category includes two projects to be financed for the 2024 budget year.
+The projects include developing basic infrastructure for poor municipalities, such as urban parks, urban roads and other alternative projects identified by the local communities, as well as infrastructure for the improvement of risk management in high volcanic risk areas.
+In addition, the projects include improvements to the homes of the vulnerable population, including construction and renovation of sanitary units, housing units, floor intervention, kitchen units, roof intervention and special interventions for the disabled population.
 The target population is spread across municipalities identified as vulnerable because of their multidimensional poverty index, high levels of extreme poverty and involvement in the armed conflict.
 Although the development of public infrastructure provides benefits to the target population, it is unclear whether the benefits will extend over the long term.